Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

     Does const-qualifying a function helps in optimization?

 Generally no. :cch:`const` does not help the compiler except in few corner cases.
-It's much more of a help for the programmer (to prevent bugs) than the compiler.
+It's much more of a help for the programmer to catch bugs related to object misuse.

 Overloading on qualification
 ############################

-This style of accessors is very popular in C++ (and often the recommended one):
+This style of a pair of getter and setter is very popular in C++ (and often the recommended one):

 ..
 TOCOLOR